jorge-ramirez/class-generator/README.md

 ```
 {
-    "name": "UsersResponse", // String: The name of the class (this will also be the name of the file that is generated)
+    "name": "Foo", // String: The name of the class (this will also be the name of the file that is generated)
     "properties": [] // Array: Array of Property objects (see below)
 }
 ```